MaxLugo/SVARIV/README.md

 Python version to be use (in this case was tested in python-3.7.6) But it should run in python 3+

-At the moment the confidence intervals are constructed with a simple bootstrap procedure which are not the intervals presented in the paper.
+figure1_matlabvspython_validation.xlsx
+The file compare the matlab (original) results and the python results (replicaiton).
+This is only made for the first figure.
+It is also accomplished for the second, but it is not presented.
+The file was made for validation porpueses for the plug-in confidense sets (CS-plug-in) and also it is possible to validate the CS-AR.

 ## Jobs to be done

-1. F test is not presented (test for weak instruments).
+1. F test is not presented (test for weak instruments, 2013 paper of the same author).
-2. Monte Carlo excercises
+2. Monte Carlo excercises (it is not created)